joshuacussen/resources/python/beyond-the-basics/subprograms/default-parameters.md

 {% include article_header.md %}

 ## What
-Python allows setting default values for parameters in subprograms.
+Default parameters allow parameters to be initialised with default values if no value is provided in the subprogram call.
-Default parameters have values specified in the subprogram's signature; their values can be overridden when the subprogram is called.
+The default values of such parameters are specified in the subprogram signature; these default values can be overridden when the subprogram is called.

-Including a default value for a parameter makes the parameter optional, meaning any calls of the subprogram do not need to provide a value for that parameter.
+Providing a default value for a parameter makes the parameter optional in subprogram calls.
-When an override value is not provided, the value of the parameter falls back to its default.
+When an overriding value is not provided, the parameter is initialised with its default value.

 ## Why
 Default parameters are never mandatory, their inclusion is a design choice.

-By making a parameter optional and explicitly stating a default value, callers of a subprogram only need to provide values to parameters when they should differ from the default.
+As providing a default value for a parameter makes the parameter optional in subprogram calls, callers of the subprogram only need to provide values to such parameters when they should differ from the default.
-This makes subprogram calls that use default parameters (and do not override them) shorter and more readable as their values are already included in the subprogram's definition.
+This makes subprogram calls that use default parameters (and do not override them) shorter and can reduce repetition: rather than passing the same value again and again, the value is written once in the subprogram signature.

 ## Examples